Acting Trade Minister reiterates Government's commitment to passage of Consumer Protection Law | Ghana News Agency

 Accra, Feb 15, GNA – Mr Samuel Abu Jinapor, the Acting Minister of Trade and Industry, has reiterated the Government’s commitment to the passage of the Consumer Protection Law.

-To ensure that consumers had value for their money, there was an urgent need for a legal framework, he stated.

-Presenting a Policy Statement on Consumer Protection in Ghana, on the floor of Parliament, on Wednesday, Mr Abu Jinapor said with the coming into force of the African Continental Free Trade Area (AfCFTA), and Ghana as hosted the AfCFTA Secretariat, a Consumer Protection Law was more important now than ever.
+Presenting a Policy Statement on Consumer Protection in Ghana, on the floor of Parliament on Wednesday, Mr Abu Jinapor said with the coming into force of the African Continental Free Trade Area (AfCFTA), and Ghana as host of the AfCFTA Secretariat, Consumer Protection Law was more important now than ever.

 “It is my hope that when the time eventually comes, after the Bill has passed through the scrutiny of the eagle-eyed Cabinet of President Nana Addo Dankwa Akufo-Addo, this august House will fully support Government to pass this very consequential legislation.”

-Mr Jinapor, who is also the Minister of Lands and Natural Resources, said consumer protection was one of the most important right issues in a free market economy such as Ghana’s.
+Mr Jinapor, who is also the Minister of Lands and Natural Resources, said consumer protection was one of the most important right issues in a free market like Ghana’s.

 “Mr Speaker, exactly one month from today, on 15th March 2023, the world will be celebrating Consumer Rights Day, a day set aside to raise global awareness about consumer rights and needs, to advocate for the respect and protection of the rights of all consumers, and to protest against market abuses and social injustices that undermine consumer rights,” the Minister stated.